 Hosting a zero waste event can be tricky.
-From the invitations to the table settings, from the water usage to the food waste, there are so many factors to consider.
+From the invitations to the table settings, from the food & drink waste to cleaning up, there are so many factors to consider.

 Last week, we hosted the first of a new series of events called Zero Waste Dinner Parties.
 We tried our hand at keeping an event of this scale as sustainable as possible.
 It was challenging, and I can only begin to list the things we learned.
 But what a wonderful evening we spun!

 Set on a roof top overlooking the Olympic Mountain range, golden hour spanned the appetizers and the main course, followed by a purple haze that streaked across the sky to grace our gathering.
 We heard from the produce and fish suppliers as well as the winery, to paint our guests a picture of where their food came from and why.